 You must book your pre-travel nurse consultation at least 6 weeks before travel.

-Travel immunisation services are also available from other providers.
-Please look online or in Yellow Pages under travel clinics.
+Travel immunisation services (or travel clinics) are also available from other providers.
 Patients are free to shop around for the best deal.

 Seasonal Flu Vaccination